unlock-protocol/docs/docs/governance/unlock-dao-tokens.md

 ## Protocol Fee

-As of Unlock version 13, the protocol includes a "fee switch" but the fee is currentky set to be 0%.
+As of Unlock version 13, the protocol includes a "fee switch" but the fee is currently set to be 0%.
 This value could be changed by [DAO members](./unlock-dao.md) through an onchain proposal and vote.

 If the fee amount is larger than 0%, on every transaction for which there is a payment ([`purchase`](/core-protocol/smart-contracts-api/PublicLock#purchase), [`extend`](/core-protocol/smart-contracts-api/PublicLock#extend) or [`renewMembershipFor`](/core-protocol/smart-contracts-api/PublicLock#renewmembershipfor)), the lock contract will send a portion of the payment to the Unlock contract.